 The parent rectangle

-The basis of the Bento Grid system is a large superordinate triangle, which forms the basis of the design.
-Smaller boxes are arranged in this triangle, which together create an overall picture.
+The basis of the Bento Grid system is a large, superordinate rectangle, which forms the basis of the design.
+Smaller boxes are arranged in this rectangle to create an overall picture.
 Each box has its own boundaries.
 This enables a clear separation of the contents and their respective functions.

 Variability and diversity in height and width